andiigonzalez/Power_Outage_Analysis/index.md

 We performed 10,000 permutations and in order to have a representative sample to analyze.

-With these permutations we got an **observed statistic** of **0.077** and a **p-value of 0.2306**.
-These findings lead us to say we fail to reject the null hypothesis since there is no statistical significance of our findings at the 5% level to suggest that the distributions of outage durations differ between "cold" and "warm" climate categories.
+With these permutations we got an **observed statistic** of **0.104** and a **p-value of 0.2306**.
+These findings lead us to state that we fail to reject the null hypothesis since there is no statistical significance of our findings at the 5% level to suggest that the distributions of outage durations differ between "cold" and "warm" climate categories.

 The plot below shows the permutations carried out and the observed statistics.
 <iframe src= "assets/images/HypothesisPlot.html" width="700" height="400" frameBorder="0"></iframe>